-The statue is designed by sculptor Martin Jennings who worked closely with a group of Women of Steel to come up with the design.
-About the project.
+The statue was created by leading sculptor Martin Jennings who worked closely with a group of Women of Steel to come up with the design.

-We have also honoured each of the surviving Women of Steel and the families of those no longer with us with a commemorative medallion specially produced by the Sheffield Assay Office.
+We have also been able to honour many of the surviving Women of Steel and the families of those no longer with us with a commemorative medallion specially produced by the Sheffield Assay Office.
 Following a request for applications nearly 800 medallions have been issued.